VMK-004/AI-Marketplace/README.md

 ## 📌 Project Overview

-This project uses AI to extract car details from images and display intelligent car recommendations.
-It was built using modern full-stack tools with a focus on real-time interaction, clean UI, and extensibility.
+This platform uses **AI** to identify car specifications from uploaded images and enables users to explore or list cars through a dynamic admin dashboard.
+Built with modern full-stack tools, it ensures a seamless, responsive, and secure experience.

 ---

 ## ✨ Features

 - 🔍 **AI Image Recognition** – Upload a car image and detect key attributes like make, model, year, etc.
-- 🧠 **OpenAI Integration** – Extracts detailed car descriptions using AI prompt engineering.
+- 🧠 **GEMINI Integration** – Extracts detailed car descriptions using AI prompt engineering.
 - 🛠️ **Admin Panel** – Add, update, or delete car listings using a secure admin dashboard.
 - 🔑 **Authentication** – Secure login/logout using Clerk.
 - 🌐 **Responsive Design** – Built with Tailwind CSS and works on all devices.